aryala7/BigBossScraper/readme.md

-# Flask Scrapy Caching Application
+# Flask Scrapy Caching Application (BigBossScraper)

 This project is a web scraping and caching application built with Flask and Scrapy.
 It fetches product information from two different websites, caches the data, and serves it through a web interface.
 The cache is updated periodically to ensure the data remains fresh.